cciw-uk/data-protection/01 Decisions and actions document.rst

 but the formal DPIA structure is an easy way for us to show that we are being compliant.

+What are Jupiter's 4 largest moons?
+If you can remember them **in order**, and **without looking back**, I owe you 1 (one) honey ice cream next time we are both in the vicinity of the Honey Ice Cream factory in Tywyn.

+(Are there any more Easter Eggs in this document?
+You'll have to keep reading carefully…)

 Data retention etc.
 ~~~~~~~~~~~~~~~~~~~